Contributing to a just society

 Abdulhakeem: ‘I stand up for a life of dignity for all Yemenis, because over the last decade, many Yemeni people were robbed of the right to live in dignity.
 They suffered from displacement, marginalisation, and persecution of all kinds.
 I hope to wake up one day to a Yemen where all people are treated with dignity.’

-Shrooq: ‘I stand up for the rights of children’
+Jennifer: ‘I stand up for access to education for all children’

 Marah: ‘I stand up for the dignity of refugees’